henrypp/chrlauncher/README.md

 - /bringtofront - bring chrlauncher window to front when download started
 - /forcecheck - force update checking
 - /wait - start browser only when check/download/install update complete
+- /update - use chrlauncher as updater, but does not start Chromium
 - /ini .\chrlauncher.ini - start chrlauncher with custom configuration

 #### Supported browser: